Feon Chau

 Essays on work, parenting, & everyday systems.

-I write about how small decisions shape real lives—inside meeting rooms, classrooms, and living rooms.
+I write about how small decisions shape real lives—inside classroom, meeting rooms, and living rooms.
 I’m a Taiwan-based writer and parent of two, formerly an international educator, lecturer, and program coordinator.
 My work covers:Minutes & Murmurs

 Clear Days & Good Order